 ENGLAND — Arthur Widdop (b.
 1869) and Harry (b.
 1871) England were two of twelve children born to John and Phoebe England of Addingham.
 In 1895 Harry married Mary Eleanor Holmes and by the time she had given birth to the first of three children, in 1897, they were living at 57 Waterworks Street in the Liverpool district of Bootle working as Cowkeepers.
 In the meantime, Arthur married Ann Elizabeth Summerscale of Addingham.
 The birth details of their ten children suggest that Arthur followed his brother to Liverpool sometime during 1904-05.
 He also became a cowkeeper and his family lived at 22 Rugby Road (1911 census) in the Aintree district.
 The two England brothers remained in Liverpool until the end of their days; Arthur died in 1939 and Harry in 1935.

-HARKER – James Harker, the son of James and Martha, was born in 1857.
+HARKER — James Harker, the son of James and Martha, was born in 1857.
 Originally, his family farmed near Grassington but later were farming at Ramsgill, Stonebeck Down (1891).
 In 1895 he married Mary Alice Suttill.
-By the time of the 1911 census they were living 3 Poynty Street in the Kirkdale district of Liverpool where James was working as a cowkeeper.
-They had five children, all girls; the youngest two were born in Liverpool.
+By the time of the 1911 census they were living at 3 Poynty Street in the Kirkdale district of Liverpool where James was working as a cowkeeper.
+They had five children, all girls; the two youngest were born in Liverpool.

 METCALFE — John Metcalfe, (b.
 1846) was one of eight children of James (Jas) and Nancy Metcalfe who farmed in Hebden.
 In 1868 he married Margaret Joy, daughter of Anthony and Maria (nee Bowdin).
 Their first daughter, Annie Maria, was born a year later and by that time the couple had already moved to Liverpool.
 John was a Cowkeeper and the family were living at 20 Luke Street; also living with them was John’s younger brother, Jeremiah (age 14).
 In 1881 the family were living in the Wavertree district at 2a Ash Grove - the opposite end of the street from Margaret’s cousin, George Joy, who also kept cows!
 By 1891 the family’s given address was 8 Ash Grove, though it is possible they were still using the business address at 2A.
 John and Margaret remained at 8 Ash Grove as cowkeepers (assisted by daughter Emily and son John) until their deaths in 1917 and 1918, respectively.
 Both are buried at All Saints Church, Wavertree.